Russia's Yandex in talks to buy online bank Tinkoff for $5.5 billion

 However, he also said he had already achieved all he wanted on the financial market and it was time to do something else, such as create a charity foundation to combat leukaemia.

-The possible deal was announced a few months after Yandex said it was terminating its partnership with Sberbank SBER.MM, which opened the door for Yandex to compete with the country's largest bank.
+The possible deal was announced a few months after Yandex said it was terminating its partnership with Sberbank, which opened the door for Yandex to compete with the country’s largest bank.

 The deal will give Yandex potential synergies in data and products, but also exposes it to banking risks, which means it is crucial to retain the TCS management team, Maria Sukhanova, an analyst at BCS brokerage, said.